Generic Name: zolpidem (zole-PI-dem)

 Certain medicines should not be used at or around the time of eating food or eating certain types of food since interactions may occur.
 Using alcohol or tobacco with certain medicines may also cause interactions to occur.
 The following interactions have been selected on the basis of their potential significance and are not necessarily all-inclusive.

-Using zolpidem with any of the following may cause an increased risk of certain side effects but may be unavoidable in some cases.
+Using zolpidem with any of the following is usually not recommended, but may be unavoidable in some cases.
 If used together, your doctor may change the dose or how often you use zolpidem, or give you special instructions about the use of food, alcohol, or tobacco.

 The presence of other medical problems may affect the use of zolpidem.
 Make sure you tell your doctor if you have any other medical problems, especially: